In an effort to be more transparent, our editorial and gear guidelines are published here.

 Do you receive travel compensation?

 In most cases, the cost of our travel expenses are not expensed or compensated.
 These are covered in-house.
-Should a writer receive compensation for a travel service, and this travel service is mentioned in an article, this is disclosed to the editor and requires written disclosure within the post.
+Should a writer receive compensation for a travel service, and the service is mentioned in an article, this is disclosed to the editor and requires written disclosure to the reader within the post.
 This also applies to all press trips.
 Our writers primarily travel on their own dime and do so because they love it.

 Gear review and affiliate disclosure

 In reviews, the conditions of gear/service acquisition must be disclosed per FTC and our regulations.
-In some instances,the site pays out of pocket for receiving the goods.
-In other instances, the majority of our products, they are often received as a press release sample.
+In some instances,the site pays out of pocket for receiving goods.
+In other instances, the majority of products are often received as a press sample.
 The economic conditions of the current media climate preclude us from paying all of our gear; this would bankrupt us.
 Certain concessions must be made to keep the site running.
 (This is also common practice elsewhere.)

-That said, we also have affiliate relationships with a number of travel companies and retailers like Amazon.
-We do not receive a commission for products that are bought and then returned to Amazon.
-There is little incentive for us to lie about a product’s value; not only do we lose the sale but we also lose trust.
+That said, we also have affiliate relationships with a number of travel companies and retailers like Amazon, from which we receive a commission.
+We do not receive a commission for products that are bought and returned to Amazon.
+There is little incentive for us to lie about a product’s value; not only do we lose the sale but we also lose the reader’s trust.
 We consider this our most important asset at the site.

 Do writers remain neutral conducting the review?

-I receive an endless amount of products.
-I’ve got a $200 Norwegian knife that’s probably only made for carving up trees in the Scottish highlands to 20 backpacks sitting in my living room.
-I’ve also spent enough time around the gadget world to know that people create attachments to products based on the amount of money they spend; there are countless psychological studies on consumer psychology and people rationalize price justification just as much as reviewers create attachment with companies.
+There’s a $200 Norwegian knife that’s probably only made for carving trees in the Scottish highlands and somewhere around 20 backpacks sitting in the living room.
+I’ve also spent enough time around the gadget world to know that bias is a weird thing; there are countless psychological studies on consumer psychology and how people rationalize price justification are issues just as much as reviewers create attachment with companies.
+We do not guarantee positive coverage to brands that work with us on an editorial basis.

 Is there criteria for testing gear?